nexpaq/tile-led/README.md

 # Tile-LED Guide

 This is the Tile for LED module.
-Tile-LED includes all the main code which you can futher develop it and build the latest tile package for publish.
+Tile-LED includes all the main code which you can futher develop it and build the latest tile package for publishing.

 ## Getting Started on development